applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/machine-learning.md

 ## scikit-learn <link src="ifjF4O"/>

-In this chapter we'll implement several machine learning classifiers so we can gain an in-depth understanding of how they work.
+In this chapter we'll implement two machine learning classifiers so we can gain an in-depth understanding of how they work.
 In practice though, there are many mature machine learning libraries that you'd want to use. [scikit-learn](http://scikit-learn.org/) is a popular and well-documented Python library for machine learning which many bioinformatics researchers and software developers use in their work.

 ## Defining the problem <link src="2R6CTy"/>